cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_tips.rst

     **Tutorial Difficulty: 1 / 3**

-    This tutorial is primarily intended for CS-Cart & Multi-Vendor 4.3.7, as the behavior of the used language variable is different in earlier versions.

 1. In the Administration panel, go to **Administration → Languages → Translations**.

 .. image:: img/translations.png